santiagoRuiz1314/Piedra-Lagarto-Papa-Tijera-Papel-Heavy-Spock/README.md

 - Clear instructions will be given on how to operate the game, pseudo styling will indicate action to the user.
 A goal for the user to work towards:
 - First to 10 wins is the clear goal for this game
-A score counter for the user to being to track against the goal:
+A score counter for the user to track against the goal:
 - Score counter included at the bottom of the page to keep track against the goal Feedback for the result of each round:
 - "Win or Lose" box will display the result of each round such as "paper covers rock".